microsoft/confidential-sidecar-containers/examples/skr/aci/README.md

 >
 > However, you may need an admin to grant you permission to assign roles.
 >
-> If this happens, use the following to refresh credentials: `az account clear && az login`
+> If you are granted new permissions, use the following to refresh credentials: `az account clear && az login`

 <br>